StanAngeloff/blog.angeloff.name/_posts/2010-08-24-alternative-cygwin-terminal-shell.md

 ---
 title:  Alternative Cygwin terminal & shell
 date:   2010-08-24 10:20:00
 layout: default
-permalink: /post/1004704485/alternative-cygwin-terminal-shell/index.html
 ---

 I just realised many, if not most, Cygwin users stick with their default terminal which is the *Cygwin Bash Shell*.
 I never understood why this is the default with each installation.
 It is no better than *Command Prompt* -- horizontal window resizing is out of the question, custom fonts are limited and mouse support is, well... missing.